Theatre and Dance

 - Students in the B.F.A.
-Acting and Musical Theatre programs must present acting juries at the conclusion of each semester, and must perform a senior recital or a leading role in a departmental production during their fourth year.
+Acting program must present acting juries at the conclusion of each semester, and must perform a senior recital or a leading role in a departmental production during their fourth year.

-- B.F.A.
-Musical Theatre students must also present vocal juries at the conclusion of each semester, and must perform a senior recital consisting of acting, singing and dancing components, or perform a lead role in a musical.
+- Students in the B.F.A.
+Musical Theatre program must present acting and vocal juries at the conclusion of each semester, and must perform a senior recital in their fourth year consisting of acting, singing and dancing components.

 - B.F.A.
 Acting and Musical Theatre majors are required to audition for all Department of Theatre and Dance productions, and to perform as cast.
 B.F.A.
 Dance majors are required to audition for the Fredonia Dance Ensemble and perform as cast.